instance01/InstanceRadio/README.md

 Youtube playlist player.

-Will currently play the 20 latest video uploads from the following channels and shuffle them:
+Will currently play the 1-50 (customizable) latest video uploads from the following channels and shuffle them:

 - PerfectElectroMusic
 - LDM